Today, I have something really incredible to share…

 You could stash a Taser as an alternative to using a firearm for self-defense.

-You might not start a fight, but you should be prepared to end one.
+You might not start a fight, but be prepared to end one.

-Here are just a few of the more significant advantages of a takedown survival bow or crossbow are:
+Here are just a few of the significant advantages of a takedown survival bow or crossbow:

 - Takedown bows fold down and can easily fit in backpacks